-In addition 2 staff members receive salaries in the range of €60,000 to €70,000.

-Pension contributions made by the organisation in 2017 amounted to €14,552
+Two staff members receive salaries in the range of €60,000 to €70,000.
+Pension contributions made by the organisation in 2018 amounted to €9,541.

 Reserves strategy

 The Simon Communities of Ireland has a responsibility to ensure that it uses the funds and resources it receives for its charitable purpose of supporting the local Simon Communities in their work.
 There are uncertainties around most sources of funding and resources.
 To this end, the Simon Communities of Ireland has a reserves policy in place and currently targets to hold six months of staff costs in reserve.